 1. Disproportionate Calcium to Phosphorus Ratio

-Calcium to phosphorus ratio is an important concept that every bearded dragon owner should know.
+The calcium to phosphorus ratio is an important concept that every bearded dragon owner should know.
 The concept is applied with regard to the amount of calcium and phosphorous that your bearded dragon should consume.

 Therefore, feeding your bearded dragon with mushrooms isn’t good for their health.
 The unbalanced Ca:P ratio in mushrooms interferes with calcium absorption in the beardie’s body.
-This results in calcium deficiency which in turn leads to problems such as metabolic bone disease, muscle weakness and inability of blood to clot.
+This results in calcium deficiency which in turn leads to problems such as metabolic bone disease, muscle weakness, and the inability of blood to clot.

 When the amount of phosphorous exceeds calcium, phosphorous reacts with calcium to form calcium phosphate which is difficult to absorb in the gut.
 What bearded dragons eat.